↓

 June 14 2015

 I have a Celestron NexStar 8SE telescope…for those not in the know, that’s an 8″ optical tube on a simple tripod.
 They call them one-armed bandits (like the slot machines) because there is a single arm that goes from the tripod mount that it rests on up to the tube.
-Simple, easy to work, but it isn’t very stable, at least not in astronomical viewing terms.… Read the rest
+Simple, easy to work, but it isn’t very stable, at least not in astronomical viewing terms.
+It doesn’t allow for much in the way of astro photography due to its limited ability to track the sky over time, thus limiting the photography options of long-exposures.
+However, there is one feature where the 8SE shines — it’s ease of use.

 ↑